Last updated April 2022.

 6. Charges and payment

 6.1.
-In consideration of the provision of the Services by the Company, the Customer shall pay the charges as specified upon agreeing to these Terms and corresponding Annex.
+In consideration of the provision of the Services by the Company, the Customer shall pay the charges as specified upon agreeing to these Terms, corresponding Annex and Signed Quote / Order.

 6.2.
 Without prejudice to any other right or remedy that it may have, if the Customer fails to pay the Company any sum due under these Terms on the due date: